f-4/WalkSafe/README.md

 ```sh
 react-native link
 ```
-> __NOTE__ If this does not work go to the npm module website for each dependency and follow the Android instructions for manually linking.
+> __NOTE__ If this does not work go to the npm module website for each dependency and follow the iOS instructions for manually linking.

 - Start backend server
 - Start app by running:
 ```sh
 react-native run-ios
 ```
+> __NOTE__ Building and compiling the React Native JavaScript code into Objective C will initially take a couple of minutes.

+> __NOTE__ It is important to not have the ios folder nor any of its contents open in your text editor as this may cause the build to fail.

+> __NOTE__ [CHANGE ME!!!!!]
+After making changes in JavaScript code in your text editor double tap R to reload WalkSafe and have it reflect your new changes!
+Push Ctrl + M on the screen to open up the menu to enable remote debugging through Chrome.
+While debugging it is important to have that Chrome tab in the foreground as it will use up a lot of your computer's resources otherwise.

 ### Android Setup